Thanh-Truong/nfs-kubernetes/README.md

 Notes about setting up a Network File System in K8s

 ## Background story
-Airflow (link) has support for KubernetesExecutor that allows running a task on a separate pod.
+[Airflow] (https://github.com/apache/airflow) has support for KubernetesExecutor that allows running a task on a separate pod.
 Newly spawned pods need to read / write to a common shared volumn: reading DAGs and writing logs.
 This is solved by having a NFS, a shared volume between pods.

 ## Architecture